 A screenplay, Stoney Saves Christmas, one that she co-wrote with Sara Lundell Wahl, was accepted by the Festival for Drama, Film & Writing.
 It placed in the Quarterfinals of the InkTip Pro Screenwriting Contest and the Quarterfinals of the Emerging Screenwriting Family and Holiday Contest.

 Her screenplay Everything But Love was a Quarterfinalist in the ScreenCraft Comedy Competition in Los Angeles.
 It was a Semifinalist (Comedy Category) in the Screenplay Festival in Los Angeles, as well as an Official Selection in the Beverly Hills Film Festival.
 Lizzie Skurnick, New York Times editor of That Should Be a Word, has featured two words she coined on her Twitter page.
 See one of them here.

 She was one of seven writers selected to perform and read her true story during Oral Fixation at the Wyly Theater in the Arts District in downtown Dallas.
 Oral Fixation is akin to The Moth. www.oralfixationshow.com.

-I produced a documentary film, “His Name is Bob,” (www.hisnameisbob.com) that screened in nine festivals across the U.S. The film aired on The Documentary Channel for a year, and can be streamed on Amazon Prime, Google Play, Vimeo, YouTube Movie Rentals and SnagFilms.
-Bob and the film were featured on the cover of The Dallas Morning News.
+She co-directed/produced a documentary film, His Name is Bob that screened in nine festivals across the U.S. Everywhere from Mammoth in Cali to Red Rocks in Utah to Hoboken in the Garden State.
+The film aired on The Documentary Channel for a year and can be streamed on Amazon Prime, IMDB, Google Play, Vimeo, YouTube Movie Rentals and Tubi TV.
+Bob and the film were featured twice in The Dallas Morning News.
 It was also was voted by the Dallas Observer as one of the Top 10 Music Documentaries in Dallas.